CARay1502/AIRelationshipCoach/README.md

 # AI Relationship Coach

 An interactive AI-powered relationship coach designed to provide dating advice and ratings through webcam-based user interaction and a chatbot interface. **NOT INTENDED FOR REAL WORLD RELATIONSHIP ADVICE.**
+## Update Note
+NextJS SSR can be tricky, make sure to review API's for browser specific usage.
 ## Screenshots

 ![App Screenshot](ScreenshotPreview.png)